 News & Information

-The next monthly meeting for the Cedron Creek Ranch Association Board of Directors will take place at 6 PM, Monday, August 10, 2020 at the Steele Creek Acres Volunteer Fire Department located at the corner of FM 1713 & PR 1401.
-The meeting, which is used to discuss various aspects of Cedron Creek's operations, is usually open to all members of the association, however, state mandated COVID restrictions apply which limits participants to 10 people.
-Please contact Annie at firstname.lastname@example.org if you wish to attend.
+The next yearly association meeting for the Cedron Creek Ranch Association will take place at 10:00 AM on Saturday, September 11, 2021 at the Steele Creek Acres Volunteer Fire Department located at the corner of FM 1713 & PR 1401.
+The meeting will include election of two new Board of Director positions for the 2022/2023 calendar years as well as a special election to approve a proposed amendment to the current HOA DCCRs.
+The annual meeting, which will include a lunch, is open to all members of the association, however, we recommend that visitors continue to wear masks.
+Please contact Annie at firstname.lastname@example.org if you have any questions.
 If you can't come in person, then please use email to contact us and make your thoughts known.

 The following items are compiled from recent Texas Parks and Wildlife law enforcement reports.

 Follow Your Nose